stweil/kraken/docs/user_guide/migration_6_0.rst

 There are now two distinct continuation modes:

-- ``--resume`` restores and continues from the checkpoint's exact previous training state.
-The checkpoint state is authoritative, even if command-line flags or config files specify different values.
+- ``--resume`` restores and continues from the checkpoint's previous training state.
+  Saved settings are used by default, while training options explicitly supplied on the command line or in an experiment file override the corresponding values.
+  Training and validation data settings are always restored from the checkpoint.
 - ``--load`` keeps the previous "fine-tune/start new run" behavior.
 It loads weights only and starts a fresh training run using current CLI/config hyperparameters.